brul30/hotel-reservation-flask/README.md

     cd hotel-reservation-flask
     ```

+2. Make sure you have Flask and SQLAlchemy installed:

+   pip install Flask Flask-SQLAlchemy

-2. Create a Virtual Environment:
+3. Create a Virtual Environment:

     For Python 3.3+: